What is Fat Transfer Breast Augmentation?

 Fat Transfer Breast Augmentation at Centre for Surgery

-Our surgeons are known for their artistry and strive to help women to natural and beautiful breasts.
-Our surgeons believe that the key to a successful outcome after a boob lift is the surgeon-patient relationship.
-Before committing to proceed with a clinical decision, your surgeon will spend time getting to know about personal goals and preferences in detail.
+Our surgeons are known for their artistry and strive to help women to have natural and beautiful breasts.
+Our surgeons believe that the surgeon-patient relationship is the key to a successful outcome after a boob lift.
+Before committing to a clinical decision, your surgeon will spend time learning about personal goals and preferences in detail.
 This might sometimes require a second follow-up consultation.
-Our surgeons provide the safest and most natural looking breast implant procedures in London, the south-east and the UK.
+Our surgeons provide the safest and most natural-looking breast implant procedures in London, the southeast and the UK.

 The top UK surgeons for fat transfer to breasts